hongsukchoi/Pose2Mesh_RELEASE/README.md

 ## Results
 Here I report the performance of Pose2Mesh.

+:muscle: __Update:__ We increased the performance on 3DPW using GT meshes obtained from [NeuralAnnot](https://arxiv.org/abs/2011.11232) on COCO and AMASS.
 :muscle: __Update:__ The performance on 3DPW has increased using [DarkPose](https://github.com/ilovepose/DarkPose) 2D detection, which improved [HRNet](https://github.com/leoxiaobin/deep-high-resolution-net.pytorch).

 ![table](./asset/tab.png)